Rio Tinto plc – Annual report – 31 December 2020

 Close-down and restoration costs are a normal consequence of mining or production, and the majority of close-down and restoration expenditure is incurred in the years following closure of the mine, refinery or smelter.
 Although the ultimate cost to be incurred is uncertain, the Group’s businesses estimate their costs using current restoration standards and techniques.

-Provisions for close-down and restoration costs do not include any additional obligations that are expected to arise from future disturbance.
+Provisions for close-down and restoration costs do not include any additional obligations which are expected to arise from future disturbance.

 The costs are estimated on the basis of a closure plan, and are reviewed at each reporting period during the life of the operation to reflect known developments.
 The estimates are also subject to formal review, with appropriate external support, at regular intervals.